 Regions in the protein sequence that are covered by supporting peptides are displayed in bold font with a grey background.
-Confident modifications and mutations identified in supporting peptides are displayed as icons above the protein sequence.
+Confident modifications and mutations identified in the supporting peptides are displayed as icons above the protein sequence.
 Modifications are represented by colored icons with the initial letter of its modification name.
 If a residue is modified by more than one modification in the same supporting peptide, "" is used instead of a letter.
 Mutations are represented by framed white icons with a letter indicating the post modification residue.
 Placing the cursor over a mutation icon shows the full name of the modification/mutation.
 The number above a mutation icon indicates the position in the protein sequence.
 The header information of the protein is shown on the top of the protein sequence.

-The supporting peptides and matched de novo tags can be shown as colored bars under the protein sequence.
-Placing the cursor over a bar shows detailed information of the peptide.
+The supporting peptides which pass -10LogP threshold and matched de novo tags can be shown as colored bars under the protein sequence.
+Placing the cursor over a bar shows detailed information of the peptide (-10LogP is from the best PSM and AScore is the best AScore from all PSMs).
 Left clicking on a bar shows the annotated spectrum from which the supporting peptide or de novo tag is identified.
 Right clicking on a bar shows a pop-up menu for quick operations, including "Remove peptide" which hides the peptide from the protein coverage view.
 Hidden peptides can be restored by re-selecting them in the supporting peptide table or the de novo tag table.

 • Control panel.
-This panel controls what to display in the protein sequence coverage.
+This panel controls what to display and how to display in the protein sequence coverage.